 Alcoholism, Chemical Dependency, or Chemical Abuse

 Those with a history of any of these conditions need to have been free of any use of the chemical they have abused for one year prior to surgery.
-Obesity Program staff can help individuals with alcohol or drug problems get treatment that can lead to sobriety and eventually to effective surgical treatment for their obesity.
+Comprehensive Weight Management Center staff can help individuals with alcohol or drug problems get the treatment that can lead to sobriety and eventually to effective surgical treatment for their obesity.

 Primary Care Provider

 It is vital that everyone who goes through surgery for obesity have a primary care provider.
-This may be a medical doctor, a certified physician assistant or registered nurse practitioner.
-Your primary provider coordinates all aspects of your medical care including immunizations, cancer-related screening, blood pressure and cholesterol checks, advice on health risk management and treatment of all sorts of medical problems.
-The Obesity Program can only help you with obesity-related problems and will not complete the initial evaluation on any individual who has not established a primary care relationship with a provider.
+This may be a medical doctor, a certified physician assistant, or registered nurse practitioner.
+Your primary provider coordinates all aspects of your medical care including immunizations, cancer-related screening, blood pressure and cholesterol checks, advice on health risk management, and treatment of all sorts of medical problems.
+The Comprehensive Weight Management Center can only help you with obesity-related problems and will not complete the initial evaluation of any individual who has not established a primary care relationship with a provider.
 A written referral from your primary care provider must be given in order to proceed with the obesity evaluation process.

 Insurance / Prior Authorization

 Your insurance company requires careful medical, psychological, and nutritional evaluation and it will review these evaluation records before they authorize you to have a procedure.
 If the surgeon and the patient agree to go ahead with surgery, the surgeon writes to the patient's insurance company to request authorization for payment for the surgery.
 If the insurance company approves payment, the surgeon's office calls the patient to arrange a time for the surgery.